khanonjs/khanon.js-website/public/docs/3-using-scene-interface.md

 ## States and Actions

 The [`states`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#states) property declares the [States](https://khanonjs.com/api-docs/modules/decorators_scene_scene_state.html) that will be used by this scene.
 [States](https://khanonjs.com/api-docs/modules/decorators_scene_scene_state.html) are logical controllers.
 They decide what to do based in events and notifications.
-Each scene is switched to a single state by definition, being this mandatory.
+When a scene starts it is switched to a single state by definition, being this mandatory.

 The [`actions`](https://khanonjs.com/api-docs/interfaces/decorators_scene.SceneProps.html#states) property declares the [Actions](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) that will be used by this scene.
 [Actions](https://khanonjs.com/api-docs/modules/decorators_scene_scene_action.html) are events that can modify the scene in different ways.
 Many actions can be running at the same time.